I always flinched when I heard, “Pass the new vendor contract through Legal.”

 “Contracts must first catch up to the pace of business, then evolve far enough ahead to lead the way to the future,” says Ironclad CEO Jason Boehmig.
 “They should be intelligent, automatic, and easy to use by both humans and computers.
 Contracts should be connected to the people and systems that need them, instead of buried in discarded emails and cluttered folders.”

-Find out why a digital contracting platform can inject much needed speed into your business.
+Find out why adopting a digital contracting process can inject much needed speed into your business.
 Ask for an Ironclad demo today.

 More about Ironclad

 Ironclad is the leading digital contracting platform for legal teams.
 By streamlining contract workflows, from creation and approvals to compliance and insights, Ironclad frees legal to be the strategic advisors they’re meant to be.
 Ironclad is used by modern General Counsels and their teams at companies like Dropbox, AppDynamics and Fitbit to unlock the power of their contracts data.
 Ironclad was named one of the 20 Rising Stars as part of the Forbes 2019 Cloud 100 list, the definitive list of the top 100 private cloud companies in the world.
 The company is backed by investors like Accel, Sequoia, Y Combinator and Emergence Capital.
 To learn more, visit our homepage.